Published on October 3, 2023

 - to measure and analyze User behavior;

-- to monitor, maintain and improve ShareGate’s features;
+- to monitor, maintain and improve Workleap’s Services or features;

-- to understand how Users interact with ShareGate and ensure our services, products or features work correctly;
+- to understand how Users interact with Workleap and ensure our services, products or features work correctly;

 - to develop new services, products, features, programs and promotions;

-- to understand Customers and Users’ needs and preferences and customize how we tailor and market products and programs to our Customers and Users based on their interests;
+- to understand Customers and Users’ needs and preferences and customize how we tailor and market products, programs and Services to our Customers and Users based on their interest;

-- to meet legal and regulatory requirements and to allow Workleap to meet contractual requirements relating to the products provided to Customer, including ShareGate;
+- to meet legal and regulatory requirements and to allow Workleap to meet contractual requirements relating to the Services provided to Customer;

-- to conduct surveys on the quality of ShareGate’s products or to collect feedbacks on such products;
+- to conduct surveys on the quality of Workleap’s Services or to collect feedbacks on the Services;

 - to provide Customer with offers for additional services, features and products that Workleap believes may be of interest to Customer;